determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

             level: debug
          root: tools/build

-We are now ready to build and run the Determined Master!
+You are now ready to build and run the Determined Master!
 From the Determined repo, run ``devcluster --no-guess-host`` to build and run the Master.

 ************